Studying for Essay Exams

 When professors write essay questions, they usually review the material they have covered and try to choose topics that will require students to bring together the major themes of the course.
 By guessing the questions that will be on the exam, you will engage in the same process.
 Look through your syllabus, lecture and reading notes, and study guide.
 What concepts or themes have been developed throughout the term?
 What questions would you ask if you were the professor?

 While you are guessing the questions and preparing for an essay exam, it can be very helpful to consult previous exams in the course.
-While it is unlikely that a professor would use exactly the same questions again on your exam, it can be helpful to get a sense of the types of questions that he or she has asked in the past.
-Just keep in mind that courses vary from year to year, and your professor may not be concerned about the same issues as last year’s instructor was.
-Do use old exams to study, but do so with care.
+While it is unlikely that a professor would use exactly the same questions again on your exam, it can be helpful to get a sense of the types of questions that have been asked in the past.
+Some professors share old exams with their classes.
+However, in classes where this is not the case, you can seek out sample questions from your textbook, syllabus, or assignment instructions.
+There are great online sources of sample questions from textbook publishers, but take caution when searching online.
+Some sites that crowdsource student work encourage acts of academic dishonesty; students should never share old exam questions or answers.

 Trying to identify what questions might be on the exam is, of course, only one part of studying for the exam.
 You also need to try to create answers to these questions.
 You can do this by outlining answers.
 Begin with a clear thesis that addresses the question, and then create a section of the outline that develops each part of your thesis.
 Finally, add in specific examples that you would use to support your ideas in the appropriate section.